It4innovations/hyperqueue/docs/jobs/explain.md

-Sometimes, you may have connected workers and submitted tasks, but tasks are not running and it is not clear why.
+Sometimes, you may have connected workers and submitted tasks, but tasks are not running, and it is not clear why.
 For this purpose, there is an `explain` command in HQ.

 It can be used as follows:

-`hq task explain <JOB_ID> <TASK_ID> <WORKER_ID>`
+`hq task explain <JOB_ID> <TASK_ID> <WORKER_IDS>`

-This command provides information about whether the given task can run on the specified worker.
+This command provides information about whether the given task can run on the specified workers.
 If it cannot run, it returns explanation why.
 The explanation considers the following areas:

 * Resources